openSUSE/osc-mcp/README.md

   osc lbl | parse_log
 ```
 which analyzes/parses the last build log.
-The parser can also retreive remote build logs with
+The parser can also retrieve remote build logs with
 ```
   parse_log -k dolly -p home:mslacken:p
 ```